JU1N-CPA/back_planets_sw/README.md

 This document provides a step-by-step guide to set up, run, and test the Back Planets SW API.

+Considerations and thoughts:
+1. Implement unit tests to check specific cases
+2. Implement private views for security (optional giving the nature of the case)
+3. Implement docker and docker compuse to orchestrate the database easily and the application and easy scalability and dependency
+4. Queue messaging as initial steps to implement microservices
+5. CI/CD for easy deployment

+Note: These are thoughts to improve and create a robust applications.
+However, it is essential to analyse the business perspective before implement any of those tools.
 ---

 ## Table of Contents